 Undergraduate Research Experience and Creative Activity (URECA)

-A The scholar's application is longer and will include more detail than an assistant application.
+A scholar must have research experience.
+The scholar's application is longer and will include more detail than an assistant application.
 Generally, a scholar is seeking more support than an assistant because there is more ownership to the project.
-The scholar must convince the reviewing committee of the merit of the project and justify the expenditures in the budget.

-A Generally, undergraduate students are novices at doing research or creative work.
-Therefore, they need to learn the process of scholarship from an experienced scholar.
+Generally, undergraduate students are novices at doing research or creative work.
+Therefore, you need to learn the process of scholarship from an experienced scholar.
 A member of the faculty will be able to guide an undergraduate student through this learning experience.

-A Start by talking to professors in your major from whom you have taken a class.
-Also, talk with the department chair in your academic major.
-Additionally, talk with graduate students in your major.
+Start by talking to your major advisor and professors in your major from whom you have taken a class.
+Also speak with students who are doing or have done research.